 LUNCH AND AFTERNOON

-This time may range between noon and 4pm.
-Chances are lunch will be at the lodge/camp of stay, especially if the safari is booked on Full-board basis, which translates into all meals being catered for by the lodge.
-On some very busy days, a lunch box may be organized so the safari partakers may maximize their time in the field.
+This time may range between 12: 00 noon and 4:00 pm.
+Chances are, lunch will be at the lodge/camp of your stay.
+This is especially if the safari is booked on a Full-board basis.
+This translates into all meals being catered for by the lodge.
+On some very busy days, a lunch box may be organized.
+The safari partakers may maximize their time in the field.
+Lunch in the bush can be one of the best things to do on a classic safari day.
+Imagine sitting under the tree, dining around a temporary table alongside seeing the wild game.
+This experience is always cherished by honeymooners as they pop champagne and kiss in the wilderness.

 In the afternoon, one may make use of the lodge/camp amenities like the swimming pool.
-However for national parks surrounded by Lakes or have Rivers cutting through, a boat ride is a must do!
-With this there is an opportunity to see wildlife while on water.
-Another known fact is – wildlife including elephants, antelopes, buffalos and even lions quench their thirst by the water-shores.
-Also various bird species may be seen like the kingfishers, African fishing eagle to mention a few.
+However, for national parks surrounded by Lakes or have Rivers cutting through, a boat ride is a must-do!
+With this, there is an opportunity to see wildlife while on water.
+Another known fact is – wildlife including elephants, antelopes, buffalos, and even lions quench their thirst on the water shores.
+Also, various bird species may be seen like the kingfishers, and African fishing eagles, to mention but a few.

 EVENING